A Fairer Future for the 900 Million Who Live in Slums

 Bolstered by funding from the World Bank and the Inter-American Development Bank (IDB), the city government teed up a $320 million initiative to bring services and transformation to Villa 31: health clinics, housing centers, and plans for a new school and government offices right in the heart of the neighborhood.

-An entrepreneurship center—symbolically, in a narco bank that authorities had seized and closed—paid immediate dividends, said Diego Fernandez, the city’s secretary for social and urban integration, who appeared at a packed session at the World Urban Forum with Francesca Rojas, urban development and housing specialist at the IDB.
+An entrepreneurship center—symbolically, in a narco bank that authorities had seized and closed—paid immediate dividends, said Diego Fernandez, the city’s secretary for social and urban integration, who appeared at a packed session at the World Urban Forum with Francisca Rojas, urban development and housing specialist at the IDB.
 A shopkeeper learned to track sales on a spreadsheet, allowing her to take a day off to tend to errands on the day with the least sales.

 In that kind of urban acupuncture, it’s the little things—like learning how to manage data about sales and inventory—that can make a big difference.
 The area has a lot to build on.
 According to research by Cynthia Goytia, an urban economics professor at Torcuato Di Tella University in Buenos Aires, the commercial activity in Villa 31 is on par with malls in the formal city.

-Note: CORRECTION: An earlier version of this article misspelled the name of Francisca Rojas.
-The article has been updated.